Getting Ready

 Please note that the helicopters cannot accommodate large fishing rod totes, Bazookas or other large hard cases.
 Guests who cannot make the normal transfer day either in or out of camp and who need their own charter must arrange the flight with lodge manager, Brian Schneider.

 The lodge's expediter, Danielle, can offer limited baggage expediting and storage in Smithers.
-If you would like to leave fishing equipment with her until the next season, she can arrange that for you.
-Also, if you would like to ship bags or rods ahead of time, please reach out to Fly Water Travel and we will connect you with Danielle to make the necessary arrangements.
+Any guests wishing to leave fishing equipment with her until the next season, can be arranged with her on-site.
+Also, any guests wishing to ship bags or rods ahead of time are asked to reach out to Fly Water Travel so an introduction to Danielle can be made.

 Documentation Requirements: